sungminlee417/AirBnB/README.md

 [Live Link](https://bnb-ground.herokuapp.com/)

+## Setup

+In order to start up this app after cloning it from https://github.com/sungminlee417/AirBnB.git, run `npm install` in both the backend and frontend folders to install all necessary dependencies.

+In the backend folder

+1. Create a `.env` file following the `.env.example` to set up your local environement variables.
+2. Setup the database by running:

+- `dotenv npx sequelize db:migrate`
+- `dotenv npx sequelize db:seed:all`

+3. Run `npm start` to start up the backend.

+Run `npm start` to start up your frontend.

+## About AirBnB Clone

 This AirBnB clone is a PERN stack application using React/Redux for the frontend, and Express/PostgresSQL for the backend.
 This app allows users to either host or book listings for renting over a period of time.
 Users also have the ability to edit their listings/bookings as long as the edits pass validations listed on the backend.

 ![landing-page-screen](./readme-resources/Screen%20Shot%202022-09-06%20at%208.18.46%20AM.png)